 She joined Capitol Films in 2000 to ultimately become Head of International Sales.
 Whilst there, she worked on films directed by renowned international directors such as Woody Allen, Robert Altman, and David Cronenberg, Francis Ford Coppola’s Zoetrope slate of projects in 2001 which featured Box office sensation Jeepers Creepers.

-Eve then became Head of International for US based distributor ThinkFilm/Capitol where she handled Sidney Lumet's BEFORE THE DEVIL KNOWS YOU'RE DEAD in 2007, the Oscar nominated WAR DANCE, Alex de la Iglesia’s OXFORD MURDERS, as well as Italian sensation MY BROTHER IS AN ONLY CHILD.
+Eve then became Head of International Sales for business US based distributor ThinkFilm/Capitol where she handled Sidney Lumet's BEFORE THE DEVIL KNOWS YOU'RE DEAD in 2007, HALF NELSON which got an Oscar nomination for Ryan Gosling for Best Actor, and Oscar-nominated WAR DANCE.
 She left Capitol in 2007 to start WestEnd Films with partners Sharon Harel and Maya Amsellem in 2008.

 Maya Amsellem graduated from the Law University of Nice in 1995 and was called to the Israeli bar in 1996, later qualifying as a solicitor in England.